 "I already worked full-time in professional sports when I started my AUT Bachelor of Sport and Recreation, and studied alongside these commitments.
-Balancing the workload was hard at times, but AUT helped me stay on track and the support services at AUT where amazing."
+Balancing the workload was hard at times, but AUT helped me stay on track and the support services at AUT were amazing."

 Level: 8

 Points: 120

 Duration: 1 year F/T, 3 years P/T

 Campus: North (some papers are delivered online)

-Starts: 25 Feb & 15 July 2019
+Starts: 24 Feb & 13 July 2020